Tekrific/Tekrific/README.md

 ### Tekrific

- * I’m currently working on Machine Learning implementations
+ * I’m currently working on Machine Learning / Deep Learning implementations
  * Framework: Pytorch
- * Areas of interest: RL
+ * Areas of interest: DL, RL, NLP, Transformers
  * Looking to collaborate on ML projects in general and projects using pytorch in particular.
  * Lab stream: https://www.twitch.tv/tekrific where I occasionally stream my progress or lack thereof..
  ---